Hypothyroidism: Pregnancy

-Even mild or subclinical hypothyroidism leads to possible infertility and an increased risk of miscarriage.
-Hypothyroidism in early pregnancy, even with limited or no symptoms, may increase the risk of pre-eclampsia, offspring with lower intelligence, and the risk of infant death around the time of birth.
+Hypothyroidism when untreated may lead to infertility and an increased risk of miscarriage or infant death around the time of birth, mostly in severe cases of hypothyroidism.
 Women are affected by hypothyroidism in 0.3–0.5% of pregnancies.
-Subclinical hypothyroidism during pregnancy is associated with gestational diabetes, low birth-weight, placental abruption, and the birth of the baby before 37 weeks of pregnancy.
+Subclinical hypothyroidism during pregnancy is associated with birth of the baby before 37 weeks of pregnancy.

 Children

 Newborn children with hypothyroidism may have normal birth weight and height (although the head may be larger than expected and the posterior fontanelle may be open).
-Some may have drowsiness, decreased muscle tone, a hoarse-sounding cry, feeding difficulties, constipation, an enlarged tongue, umbilical hernia, dry skin, a decreased body temperature, and jaundice.
-A goitre is rare, although it may develop later in children who have a thyroid gland that does not produce functioning thyroid hormone.
-A goitre may also develop in children growing up in areas with iodine deficiency.
+Some may have drowsiness, decreased muscle tone, poor weight gain, a hoarse-sounding cry, feeding difficulties, constipation, an enlarged tongue, umbilical hernia, dry skin, a decreased body temperature, and jaundice.
+A goiter is rare, although it may develop later in children who have a thyroid gland that does not produce functioning thyroid hormone.
+A goiter may also develop in children growing up in areas with iodine deficiency.
 Normal growth and development may be delayed, and not treating infants may lead to an intellectual impairment (IQ 6–15 points lower in severe cases).
 Other problems include the following: difficulty with large scale and fine motor skills and coordination, reduced muscle tone, squinting, decreased attention span, and delayed speaking.
 Tooth eruption may be delayed.

 In older children and adolescents, the symptoms of hypothyroidism may include fatigue, cold intolerance, sleepiness, muscle weakness, constipation, a delay in growth, overweight for height, pallor, coarse and thick skin, increased body hair, irregular menstrual cycles in girls, and delayed puberty.
 Signs may include delayed relaxation of the ankle reflex and a slow heartbeat.
-A goitre may be present with a completely enlarged thyroid gland; sometimes only part of the thyroid is enlarged and it can be knobby.
+A goiter may be present with a completely enlarged thyroid gland; sometimes only part of the thyroid is enlarged and it can be knobby.

-Related disorders

-Thyroid hormone abnormalities are common in major psychiatric disorders including bipolar disorder; clinical research has shown there is a high rate of thyroid dysfunction in mood disorders and schizophrenia-spectrum disorders, concluding that there is a case for screening for the latter among people with thyroid illness.